 The PWLB lending fee rate is determined by HM Treasury.
-The last inflation-driven increase in PWLB lending fees was 29 years ago.
-The performance obligations of the DMO to HM Treasury with respect to a single loan are considered to be satisfied when the loan matures.
+The last inflation-driven increase in PWLB lending fees was 30 years ago.
+The performance obligations of the DMO to the HM Treasury with respect to a single loan are considered to be satisfied when the loan matures.
 If a loan is repaid early, then all residual fee income associated with that loan that has not yet been recognised is recognised in the period of cancellation.

 Future changes to estimates of the potential effect of inflation on the annual cost of providing PWLB services may have a significant effect on the valuation of the contract liability for future PWLB performance obligations.
 An assumption around increased costs would not influence the total fee receivable, but could change assumptions about the rate at which the DMO would expect to recognise income over the life of each loan.
-By way of illustration, had a 2 per cent annual increase been applied to the base costs for delivering the service without any assumption of moderating efficiency savings, the total PWLB contract liability would increase from £9.5 million to £11.3 million (an increase of 19 per cent).
-PWLB income recognised in 2019-2020 would decrease by £0.2 million (6 per cent).
+By way of illustration, had a 2 per cent annual increase been applied to the base costs for delivering the service without any assumption of moderating efficiency savings, the total PWLB contract liability would increase from £9.4 million to £11.2 million (an increase of 19 per cent).
+PWLB income recognised in 2020-2021 would not change materially.

 Management estimates of the relative resource effort required to deliver PWLB services with respect to each new loan in its year of initial execution and in each subsequent year is also influential in determining the value of the contract liability.
-By way of illustration, a 25 per cent increase in the estimate of relative resource effort to manage each trade in the year of agreement compared to each subsequent year of its total duration (from 45:1 to 56:1) would decrease the PWLB contract liability from £9.5 million to £8.4 million (a decrease of 12 per cent).
-PWLB income recognised in 2019-2020 would increase by £0.1 million (4 per cent).
-Conversely, a 25 per cent decrease in the estimate of relative resource effort to manage each trade in the year of agreement compared to each subsequent year of its total duration (from 45:1 to 34:1) would increase the PWLB contract liability from £9.5 million to £11.0 million (an increase of 16 per cent), while PWLB income recognised in 2019-2020 would decrease by £0.1 million (5 per cent).
+By way of illustration, a 25 per cent increase in the estimate of relative resource effort to manage each trade in the year of agreement compared to each subsequent year of its total duration (from 45:1 to 56:1) would decrease the PWLB contract liability from £9.4 million to £8.3 million (a decrease of 12 per cent).
+PWLB income recognised in 2020-2021 would not change materially.
+Conversely, a 25 per cent decrease in the estimate of relative resource effort to manage each trade in the year of agreement compared to each subsequent year of its total duration (from 45:1 to 34:1) would increase the PWLB contract liability from £9.4 million to £10.9 million (an increase of 15 per cent), while PWLB income recognised in 2020-2021 would not change materially.